 ‘The overarching aim for English in the National Curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written language, and to develop their love of literature through widespread reading for enjoyment.’

-• We aim to use high quality books that offer opportunities for empathy and can aid philosophical enquiry, as a means of developing the spoken language requirements through debate, drama and discussion using the issues raised through, and within, the text.
+We are passionate about using high-quality texts as a rich context for learning and to support building a reading culture throughout the school.
+We seek to use high-quality texts that offer opportunities for empathy and can aid philosophical enquiry, as a means of developing the spoken language requirements through debate, drama and discussion using the issues raised through, and within, the text.

 At St Mark’s C.E.
 Primary School, we use the Literary Curriculum to support with the delivery of our English Curriculum.